Labrador Retriever Grooming Information

 Tips for brushing & trimming

 Labradors require frequent brushing, as they shed their undercoat twice a year, giving them a distinctive double coat that differs in length depending on the season.
 You should brush your dog at least once a week, if not daily.
-To prevent mats from forming, you should also regularly comb or cut your dog’s hair around its eyes, ears, and tail.
+To prevent mats from forming, you should regularly comb or cut your dog’s hair around its eyes, ears, and tail.

 Start young